Libbum/LimnoSES.jl/docs/src/api.md

 Targets are written in the form of an
 [Agents.jl `until`](https://juliadynamics.github.io/Agents.jl/stable/tutorial/#Agents.step!)
 function.
-Any stopping condition is possible and can be user generated.
+Any stopping condition is possible and can be user generated, although there **must** be a hard stop at some point in the future. `s == 100 && return true` is the default.
 The following examples are pre-defined:

 ```@docs
 LimnoSES.clear_state
+LimnoSES.managed_clear_eutrophic
 ```

 ## Objectives